cclearpartners/myi-docs/src/guides/deployment.md

 6. If the previous step was a success, go back to ‘Migration’ -> ‘Deploy’ with the setting ‘Rollback on Error’
 7. Click Next and Deploy

-### MyInsights+ Framework dataload

-Next to the deployment of the MyInsights+ Framework package, for some features, an additional dataload is required.

-#### MyInsights+ Parameters
-The provided CSV-file contains a list of parameters that can be configured for a specific MyInsights+ Reporting block type.

 ## Post-Installation Steps

 ### VMobile Object Configurations (VMOCs)